-Born in London.
-Anglo-Polish family.
+Born in London, in Anglo-Slavic family.
 Grew up in Sussex, Naples, Glasgow and Paris.

-BA Honours in Comparative Literature, English and French, at University of East Anglia.
+BA Honours in Comparative Literature, English and French, at University of East Anglia, and RSA Prep Cert in TEFL with International House.

 Trained five years full-time in the Art of Creative Speech and Drama, London and Dornach.
-Diploma.
-Followed by five years' full-time touring, performing in theatres and schools throughout Europe.
+Diploma, followed by five years' touring, performing in theatres and schools throughout Europe.

-Work and travel: Canada, the States, Mexico, China, Europe, the UK, France and Germany.
+Work and travel: Canada, the States, Mexico, China, Europe, especially Germany, Scandanavia, the UK and France.